imaginary-upside/JellyfinJav/README.md

 ### Requirements
 * Docker
 * Docker Compose
+* Python
 * .NET 5.0

 ### Building
-    ./build.sh
+    $ ./build.sh
+    # Visit localhost:8096

+### Packaging
+    $ python package.py
+    # manifest.json will update, and the package will be zipped up in release/

 ### General
-JAV files for testing purposes are stored in ./videos
+JAV files for testing purposes are stored in videos/

 # Screenshots
 ![Grid Example](screenshots/example-grid.jpg)